-At Carolina House, we recognize how complex eating disorders can be, and know that additional mental health conditions like depression tend to co-occur alongside of them.
-Therefore, we work to provide both physical and psychological treatments to our clients to ensure that they develop a solidified recovery from their eating disorder and their co-occurring depression.
-At Carolina House, we can offer life-changing care that has allowed countless men and women to overcome their eating disorders and their depressive symptoms.
+At Carolina House, located in North Carolina and servicing South Carolina and surrounding states, we recognize how complex eating disorders can be, and know that additional mental health conditions like depression tend to co-occur alongside of them.
+Therefore, we work to provide both physical and psychological treatment and rehab to our clients to ensure that they develop a solidified recovery from their eating disorder and their co-occurring depression.
+At Carolina House, we can offer life-changing care at our treatment and rehab center that has allowed countless men and women to overcome their eating disorders and their depressive symptoms.
 At our Durham, North Carolina location, we address these concerns through a comprehensive approach.

 Watching someone you love struggle with an eating disorder and co-occurring depression can be saddening, painful, and, at times, even frustrating.
-While your loved one continues to suffer from these conditions, you can begin feeling depleted yourself, as you have likely tried numerous different approaches to get him or her to obtain effective treatment.
+While your loved one continues to suffer from these conditions, you can begin feeling depleted yourself, as you have likely tried numerous different approaches to get him or her to obtain effective treatment and rehab at a professional center for his or her eating disorder and depression.
 Despite feeling discouraged, it is imperative to understand that there are things that you can continuously be doing to help guide your loved one towards getting the correct treatment, including:

 - Learning as much as you can about eating disorders and depression.
 Spend time educating yourself about how these two conditions interact with one another, and find out what effects they can have on your loved one.
 The more information you have, the better equipped you will be in helping him or her.

 - Letting your loved one know that you are there for him or her.
-Tell him or her that you will be happy to help set appointments, go to assessments, or help carry out other daily tasks so that he or she can focus on recovery.
+Tell him or her that you will be happy to help set appointments at his or her chosen treatment and rehab center for eating disorders and depression, go to assessments, or help carry out other daily tasks so that he or she can focus on recovery.

-When your loved one finally accepts treatment, it is imperative that you continue to show your love and support to him or her so that the process of recovering is easier on him or her.
+When your loved one finally accepts treatment and rehab at a high-quality center, it is imperative that you continue to show your love and support to him or her so that the process of recovering is easier on him or her.
 Make sure that you continue to practice good self-care so you are able to do these things.

 Medical care: Clients who are battling an eating disorder often need consistent medical attention to address such concerns as re-feeding issues, complications from starvation, somatic complaints, electrolyte imbalances, and/or gastrointestinal distress.
 Carolina House provides 24-hour nursing care for all clients, as well as employs a contracted medical doctor, a psychiatrist, and a registered dietician, all of whom are skilled in the treatment of eating disorders.
 These professionals are able to meet with clients to ensure that their recovery remains on a healthy track.

 Medication management: When individuals are battling symptoms of a co-occurring mental health condition such as depression, the use of certain medications may be recommended in order to help alleviate some of their distress.
-Clients have the opportunity to meet with a psychiatrist once or twice a week in order to determine the need for any medication, as well as to monitor the therapeutic effectiveness of any medication prescribed.
+Clients at our treatment and rehab center for eating disorders and depression have the opportunity to meet with a psychiatrist once or twice a week in order to determine the need for any medication, as well as to monitor the therapeutic effectiveness of any medication prescribed.

-Family therapy: Recognizing how important family involvement can be in our clients’ successful recovery from an eating disorder and co-occurring depression, the staff at Carolina House frequently incorporates family therapy into our clients’ treatment plans.
+Family therapy: Recognizing how important family involvement can be in our clients’ successful recovery from an eating disorder and co-occurring depression, the staff at Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, frequently incorporates family therapy into our clients’ treatment plans.
 Family therapy sessions are typically offered on a weekly basis, meeting for an average of 45 to 60 minutes for each session.
 If deemed appropriate and therapeutically beneficial to clients, additional family sessions may be added on an as needed basis.